Saskatchewan Highway 2: Veteran's Memorial Highway

 The Saskatchewan Highway 1 intersection with Highway 2 is north of Moose Jaw.
-At km 226, access to Buffalo Pound Provincial Park is provided to the east of Highway 2 by travelling another 11.8 km.
-Access to the small town of Tuxford is provided at km 230, at the Highway 42 junction.
+At kilometre 226, access to Buffalo Pound Provincial Park is provided to the east of Highway 2 by travelling another 11.8 km.
+Access to the small town of Tuxford is provided at kilometre 230, at the Highway 42 junction.
 The SHS Central Area Transportation Planning Committee monitors this primary weight highway between Moose Jaw and Meacham.
 Between the two national highway systems of the Trans Canada Saskatchewan Highway 1 and Saskatchewan Highway 11, Highway 2 is also designated as a Class 1 AC national connector highway.
 There is a point of information on the south side of the Qu'Appelle Valley while second point of information is on the northern bank of the Qu'Appelle Valley.
 Buffalo Pound Lake, a eutrophic prairie lake was formed by glaciation 10,000 years ago.
 At the junction of Highway 11, is the town of Chamberlain where the highway which travels north begins a south-east 11.5 km wrong-way concurrency at Chamberlain.
-Where these two national highways overlap, a divided highway segment handles the AADT which is about 4500 vpd.
+Where these two national highways overlap, a divided highway segment handles the AADT which is about 4,500 vpd.
 Arm River Recreation Site is south of Chamberlain with an historical marker.
 To the west of the highway are afforded views of the Arm River Valley.
-At km 275, the highway takes a sharp turn to continue north as it leaves the Highway 11 concurrency.
+At kilometre 275, the highway takes a sharp turn to continue north as it leaves the Highway 11 concurrency.
 After the concurrency, Highway 2 is a class 3 AC primary weight highway until Watrous.
 The junction of Highway 733 in 7.7 km provides access to Last Mountain Lake travelling east.
 Holdfast is accessed at the Highway 732 junction.
-Penzance is east of the highway at km 305; Liberty is a small community at km 314.
+Penzance is east of the highway at kilometre 305; Liberty is a small community at kilometre 314.
 Located near Stalwart is the Stalwart National Wildlife Area, a wetlands region.
 Watertown (1903–1910) provides easy access to Etter's Beach on Last Mountain Lake.
 The settlers of Watertown established a post office named Harkness Post Office, Assiniboia, North-West Territories.
 With the arrival of the rail, the village became known as Imperial.
 The town of Imperial is the largest centre west of Last Mountain Lake with a population around 300 and an AADT of close to 650 vpd.
 The village of Simpson is also along the highway which runs parallel to Last Mountain Lake.
 There are several roadside turnouts to access Last Mountain Lake from Highway 2.
 The Last Mountain Lake Bird Sanctuary was the first bird sanctuary in North America.
 Highway 15 provides access to Nokomis to the east, and Kenaston to the west.